 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the GoogleUpdate.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as Google Installer or Google Update or globalUpdate Update or Inštalacný program Google or Google Update Service or Google Update Service (gupdate)
+The process known as Google Installer or Google Update or globalUpdate Update or Inštalacný program Google or Google Update Service or Google Update Services or Google Update Service (gupdate)

 Description: GoogleUpdate.exe is not essential for Windows and will often cause problems.
-GoogleUpdate.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the "My Files" folder.
+GoogleUpdate.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the user's "Documents" folder.

 It is not a Windows system file.
 The GoogleUpdate.exe file is a Verisign signed file.
 The file has a digital signature.
 The program has no visible window.
 Therefore the technical security rating is 28% dangerous, however you should also read the user reviews.